pfhm2/create-ipx-app/README.md

 - `npm start`: Starts the dev server.
 - `npm run publish`: Synchronizes your IPX with the cloud.
+- `npm run pull`: Pull the code for your IPX from the cloud.
 - `npm run create:config`: Creates a config.json file.